mahoney1/docs/commercialpaper-report-deltas.md

 3. Click on the `IBM Blockchain Platform` sidebar icon and under 'Smart Contract Packages' choose to 'Add new package' and you'll see that version '0.0.3' becomes the latest edition of `papercontract'.

-4. Expand the 'Blockchain Connections' pane, under the channel `mychannel` choose `peer0.org1.example.com` and right-click...Install new contract, installing version "0.0.3" from the list presented up top.
-You should get a message it was successfully installed.
+4. Expand the 'Blockchain Connections' pane, under the channel `mychannel` choose `peer0.org1.example.com` and expand the `papercontract` twisty then highlight the current `papercontract@0.0.1` instance ....then ... right-click...'Upgrade smart contract', and choose "papercontract@0.0.3" from the list presented up top.

-5. Right-click on the channel `mychannel` - and choose the option to Instantiate/Upgrade Smart Contract, choose the "0.0.3" smart contract package to upgrade on the channel.
   - Enter `org.papernet.commercialpaper:instantiate` when prompted to enter a function name to call ;
   - Hit 'ENTER' - ie leave blank - when prompted to enter arguments

+You should get a message in the console that the upgrade is taking place.

-The upgrade will be executed, albeit it will take a minute or so to show as the active contract, when listed under active containers `docker ps`.
+The upgrade will be executed, albeit it will take a minute (please note, as it has to build the new smart contract container) or so to show as the active contract, when listed under active containers `docker ps`.
 The container will have the contract version as a suffix.

 [Upgrade Smart Contract](pics/upgrade.png)